zranger1/PixelblazePatterns/Toolkit/sdf2d.md

 It comes set up with the n-sided polygon SDF so you can see how it works.
 To run your own function, just paste it in and call it in render2D().

 ## Utility functions
-Required by one or more of the signed distance functions.
+Required by one or more of the signed distance functions and/or generally useful when writing shader-style patterns.
 ### Signum
 ```
 // returns the sign of <a> as follows